 Please send appeals:

-- Urging the Saudi Arabian authorities to release Fahad al-Fahad and all other activists held solely for the peaceful exercise of their right to freedom of expression;
+- Calling for the immediate and unconditional release of Almuraisy and all other writers currently detained in Saudi Arabia solely in connection with the peaceful exercise of their right to freedom of expression and assembly.

 King and Prime Minister

 His Majesty King Salman bin Abdul Aziz Al Saud